 Colson Hicks Eidson Team Secures Largest Verdict in Ocala History

 CORAL GABLES, Fla.
-(March 1, 2017) – Attorneys Ervin A. Gonzalez and Patrick Montoya, partners at the Coral Gables-based law firm Colson Hicks Eidson, secured the largest verdict in Ocala history for a family involved in a devastating car accident that left five family members, including four children under the age of 12, with permanent and life altering injuries.
+(March 1, 2017) – Attorney Patrick Montoya, partner at the Coral Gables-based law firm Colson Hicks Eidson, secured the largest verdict in Ocala history for a family involved in a devastating car accident that left five family members, including four children under the age of 12, with permanent and life altering injuries.
 After a weeklong trial, a jury in the Fifth Circuit Court of Florida in Marion County awarded the Ocala family $52 million in damages in an auto negligence lawsuit.

 On Dec.
 6, 2013, plaintiff Yolanda Aldana was driving her 2011 Nissan Sentra with her four minor children as passengers.
 She was stopped at a red light on Maricamp Road at the intersection of SE 31 Street in Ocala when she was struck from behind by the Defendant, Nathan Pyles, who was traveling at a high rate of speed.
 The force from the defendant’s 2012 BMW caused Aldana’s vehicle to plow into the vehicle in front of her that was also stopped at the red light.
 Aldana and her four children were severely injured and suffered permanent disfigurement and other injuries as a result of the accident.